2devs-team/reactter/README.md

 > The scope of the registered instances is global.
 > This indicates that using the [shortcuts to manage instance](#shortcuts-to-manage-events) or [`UseInstance`](#useinstance) will allow you to access them from anywhere in the project.

-## Event management
+## Event handler

-In Reactter, event management plays a pivotal role in facilitating seamless communication and coordination between various components within the application.
+In Reactter, event handler plays a pivotal role in facilitating seamless communication and coordination between various components within the application.
-The event management system is designed to ensure efficient handling of states and instances, fostering a cohesive ecosystem where different parts of the application can interact harmoniously.
+The event handler system is designed to ensure efficient handling of states and instances, fostering a cohesive ecosystem where different parts of the application can interact harmoniously.

-One of the key aspects of event management in Reactter is the introduction of [lifecycles](#lifecycles) linked to events.
+One of the key aspects of event handler in Reactter is the introduction of [lifecycles](#lifecycles) linked to events.
 These lifecycles define the different stages through which a state or instance passes, offering a structured flow and effective handling of changes.

 Additionally, Reactter offers the following event managers: